JustAnotherArchivist/snscrape/README.md

 To get the latest 100 tweets with the hashtag #archiveteam:

     snscrape --max-results 100 twitter-hashtag archiveteam

+Other noteworthy options are:

+* `--format` to customise the output format.
+* `--jsonl` to get output as JSONL.
+This includes all information extracted by snscrape (e.g. message content, datetime, images; details vary by the module and scraper).
+* `--with-entity` to get an item on the entity being scraped, e.g. the user or channel.
+This is not supported on all scrapers.
+(You can use this together with `--max-results 0` to only fetch the entity info.)

 `snscrape --help` or `snscrape <module> --help` provides details on the available options. `snscrape --help` also lists all available modules.